typedb/typedb-docs/08-schema/01-concepts.md

 <div class="note">
 [Note]
 Although the attributes above have been assigned to `employment`, they are yet to be defined.
-We will soon learn how to [define an attribute](#define-an-attribute).
+We soon learn how to [define an attribute](#define-an-attribute).
 </div>

 ### Subtype a relationship